TalaoDAO/hedera-vc-api/README.md

 You should see that you're running in "INITIALIZING" mode.
 This means that the app is not yet ready to issue VCs for instance.
 You'll first have to setup an address book.

-## Setting up Address Book / Appnet
+## Generating a DID Document

 1. Navigate to `localhost:3000/docs`
 2. Expand the `POST /admin/init` method.
-3. Click "try it out", set `appnetName` to your appnetName and set `appnetDidServer` url to `http://localhost:3000`
+3. Click "try it out" and Execute
-4. Click execute.
-5. When executing, copy the file's `x.y.z` identifier.
+4. Upon execution, copy the document identifier `did:hedera:098sd0fs8d90fg..._0.0.12345`
-6. set a new `HEDERA_ADDRESS_BOOK_FILEID` environment variable with the value
+6. set a new `HEDERA_DID` environment variable with the value
 7. Restart the app with the environment variable set, you should now be in "OK" mode.
 You can check it with the `GET /admin/status` method.

 ## Docker